-Paula Shirk (Founder and Executive Director), is an experienced entrepreneur.
+Paula Shirk (Founder and CEO), is an experienced entrepreneur.
 Her innovative streak, marketing and leadership skills have been recognized in such publications as the New York Times, New York Magazine, Vogue, Runner’s World, Cosmopolitan, American Health, Working Woman, Elle, The New Yorker, New York Post, New York Daily News, Women’s Wear Daily, Crain’s and the Japanese magazine Nikkei Woman.
 The Christian Science Monitor called her a “Change Agent”.
 She has been awarded the B’nai B’rith Board of Governors’ Distinguished Achievement Award as “a woman of accomplishment and stature as an innovative business leader.”
-In recognition of her work in Cambodia, District Attorney Charles Hynes, who praised Paula’s “exceptional selflessness, dedication and compassion”, chose Ms. Shirk as one of Brooklyn’s Extraordinary Women.
-Paula is the mother of two sons, one of whom is from Cambodia.
+In recognition of her work in Cambodia, District Attorney Charles Hynes, who praised Paula’s “exceptional selflessness, dedication, and compassion”, chose Ms. Shirk as one of Brooklyn’s Extraordinary Women.
+Under Paula’s leadership, BB2C was awarded the prestigious Patents for Humanity award by the United States Patent and Trademark Office.
+She is the mother of two sons, one of whom is from Cambodia.
 She is the visionary behind BB2C.

 Douglas Eads (Director), worked as a financial specialist at Merrill Lynch for many years, and in his retirement has become an active investor.
 Douglas has served on the Board of BB2C since its inception and has been actively involved and generous in the growth of our organization.